kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

 - Easy extensibility - add a new executor/notificator.
   - Currently, via built-in filters.

 Those issues can be address with dedicated BotKube configuration CRDs.
-See [Configure BotKube via CRs](../proposal/2022-06-20-cfg-via-crds.md) proposal.
+See [Configure BotKube via CRs](2022-06-20-cfg-via-crds.md) investigation.

 ## Summary

-Even though the option to [configure BotKube via CRs](../proposal/2022-06-20-cfg-via-crds.md) seems to be more flexible, I think that it's too big to be implemented at the current stage of the BotKube.
+Even though the option to [configure BotKube via CRs](2022-06-20-cfg-via-crds.md) seems to be more flexible, I think that it's too big to be implemented at the current stage of the BotKube.

 I propose to solve the syntax issues and multichannel feature as described in the [Bindings](../proposal/2022-06-14-bindings.md) proposal.